IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ### 3.71.5 Security Considerations

-Authorization Client and Authorization Server claiming compliance with this profile SHALL fulfill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], especially:  TODO:  "especially" sounds like you've selected some.
+Authorization Client and Authorization Server claiming compliance with this profile SHALL fulfill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], especially:

+TODO:  "especially" sounds like you've selected some.
 Is it all, or this list?
+TODO ms: Yes, I selected the one which were most discussed in Switzerland

 - All HTTP transaction shall be secured by using TLS or equivalent transport security.